 Spring Thaw Preparation

 In the three main winter months—December, January, and February—Grand Rapids averages nearly 6 feet of total snow.
-Each year you should prepare your house for the spring thaw, and how to prevent issues with flooding homes.
+Each year you should prepare your house for spring plumbing after the big thaw, and how to prevent issues with flooding homes.

 First off, throughout the winter you should try your best to manage the snow.
 More massive piles or mounds means that area will take longer to melt, and when it does, all that water will sit on that one area.
 If possible, spread out the snow evenly, so it melts easier at a consistent rate.
 The redistribution helps the water reach all of your yard or garden, instead of one giant puddle.